Stefan Effenberg

 Stefan Effenberg (/de/; born 2 August 1968) is a German football pundit and former professional player.
-A midfielder, he was known for his leadership skills, passing range, shooting ability, and physical strength, but was also a temperamental and controversial character.
+Nicknamed Der Tiger (/de/), he was known for his leadership skills, passing range, long-range shooting and physical strength as an iconic midfielder of his time, but was also a temperamental and controversial character.

-In the Bundesliga alone – where he represented Bayern Munich most notably, in six seasons and in two different spells – Effenberg collected 109 yellow cards, an all-time record at the time of his retirement.
+In the Bundesliga alone – where he most notably represented Bayern Munich in six seasons across two different spells – Effenberg collected 109 yellow cards, an all-time record at the time of his retirement.
 With Bayern, he won three Bundesliga titles and captained the club to the UEFA Champions League title in 2001.

-In a career that was cut short after a run-in with the management, Effenberg played for Germany on 35 occasions, representing the nation in UEFA Euro 1992 and the 1994 FIFA World Cup.
-His nickname is Der Tiger (/de/, "the tiger").
+Effenberg appeared for Germany 35 times and at two international tournaments, UEFA Euro 1992 and the 1994 FIFA World Cup.
+His international career was marred by frequent run-ins with management.

 Club career

-Born and raised in Niendorf, Hamburg on 2 August 1968, Stefan Effenberg started his professional career with Borussia Mönchengladbach, where he became an undisputed first-choice by the age of 20.
+Born and raised in Niendorf, Hamburg on 2 August 1968, Effenberg started his professional career with Borussia Mönchengladbach, where he became an undisputed first-choice by the age of 20.
 This attracted the interest of Bundesliga giants FC Bayern Munich, where he scored 19 goals in his first two seasons after his transfer, although the club failed to win any silverware with Effenberg in the lineup.

 When Lothar Matthäus, who also represented Mönchengladbach, returned to Bayern in 1992, Effenberg moved to ACF Fiorentina.
 Despite the presence of Brian Laudrup and Gabriel Batistuta, Fiorentina was relegated from Serie A in his first season.
 Effenberg stayed on in the second flight, winning promotion back at the first attempt.

 In the summer of 1994, Effenberg then moved back to Gladbach, where he appeared in 118 league matches, scoring 23 goals, before Bayern re-signed him in 1998.
 Effenberg's second spell with the Bavarians was much more successful.
 He collected three Bundesliga titles in a row, and Bayern also reached two UEFA Champions League finals, the first of which was a 2–1 defeat to Manchester United F.C. in 1999.
 Bayern returned to the final in 2001 with Effenberg as captain.
 He scored Bayern's equalising goal from the penalty spot in a victory against Valencia (1–1, penalty shootout win).
 After the final, Effenberg was named the Most Valuable Player of the 2000–01 UEFA Champions League.
 After his departure, club fans voted him one of the eleven greatest Bayern players of all time.

 After an unsuccessful spell at VfL Wolfsburg, Effenberg ended his career in Qatar with Al-Arabi Sports Club, with Gabriel Batistuta as his teammate.
 He appeared occasionally as a color commentator for German TV after his retirement as a player.